Keobu/workout-timer/README.md

 python3 main.py --cli 45 --label Warmup
 ```

-This prints the remaining time in the terminal, useful for scripted or quick runs.
+This prints the remaining time in the terminal, useful for scripted or quick runs or background automation.

 ## Configuration Files

 - `settings.json` records the sound path and volume for notifications.
 - `assets/beep.wav` provides the default beep bundled with the application.
+- `history.json` keeps the optional saved summaries from completed sessions.